antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `default` - specifies a default selected value
   Its type depends on the `type` chosen.

-There are nine possible values for the `type` property.
+There are 12 possible values for the `type` property.
 * `text` - property is a string.
   A text field is displayed to the user.
 * `multiline` - property is a multi-line string.